 Key items for your prayers:

-For peace in the country and region with fighting in neighbouring DRC, upcoming parliamentary elections , and a continuing border dispute with Rwanda
+For peace in the country and region with refugees fleeing the fighting in neighbouring DRC and a continuing border dispute with Rwanda

 The network of facilitators in each group of villages which was set up at the start of 2024 has been very successful at providing continuity of care and coordinating visits from the team.
-We could do with some more as several cover quite a large geographical area.
+Two more joined recently - see below.
+We have recently had to double their monthly allowance due to the very high rate of inflation in the country.

-Pray for the preparation of a visit from the UK planned for October 2025. .
+Pray for the preparation of a visit from a team of experts from the UK in May.
 We are hoping to introduce a partner during the visit with expertise in setting up and running rural clinics in Africa.
+This follows a successful review and training visit in March 2026 by Bridget Hathaway - a nurse with much experience in rural Africa.

 Give thanks for the dedication of the small team, their enthusiasm, teamwork and concern for the people.